Turgon37/Iptables/README.md

 ## Installation

+Currently this script is only available for System-V init

 ### On debian installation

-  1. Put the script into an appropriate folder and copy the service files from github init.d/ folder into your system /etc/init.d/ folder
+  1. Put the script into an appropriate folder and copy the service files from github service/ folder into your system /etc/init.d/ folder
-  2. or simply install the provided deb package
-    The service can be managed by /etc/init.d/iptables script or by the distribution available command such as ```service```
+  2. You can build the Debian deb package with the given Makefile.
+Use `make package-debian` then `make build-debian` The service can be managed by /etc/init.d/iptables script or by the distribution available command such as ```service```

 ##### Requires: